 Graduates of the Public Safety Administration degree completion program will be able to:

-• Write, present, and communication effectively
+• Write, present, and communicate effectively

 • Identify and describe key functions and competencies to be effective in today’s public safety administration environments